sciamlab/blog/_posts/2015-10-22-SoldiPubblici-is-growing-with-new-data.md

 ---
 title: SoldiPubblici is growing with new data from the Central Government
+description: SoldiPubblici is doing now one step further, adding payments made with electronic mandates by the Central Government institutions such as Ministries, Metropolitan Cities or University.
 tags: [soldi pubblici, open data, open government]
 categories: [Open Data]
 thumbimg: /img/blog-widget08.jpg